 Baked into the DNA of these platforms is their ability to gather personal data on their users and group people into demographic and special-interest categories the companies sell ads to.
-Research shows that one of the most effective ways to hold people's attention is by featuring content that puts sensationalism before the facts, and that reinforces existing beliefs even when they're inaccurate.
-As such, platforms have a built-in market incentive to engage users with "low-value" content they can show these ads against - especially the type of content that keeps eyes glued to the screen.
+Research shows that one of the most effective ways to hold people's attention is by featuring content that puts sensationalism before the facts, and that reinforces existing beliefs even when they're inaccurate.9 As such, platforms have a built-in market incentive to engage users with "low-value" content they can show these ads against - especially the type of content that keeps eyes glued to the screen.

 While financially successful, this economic exchange - targeting low-value content and ads at highly specified audiences - is the source of many of the platforms' problems.
-It's also hastened the collapse of the traditional advertising marketplace that once supported quality journalism.
-This collapse, in turn, has led to wholesale layoffs in newsrooms across the country and a resulting loss of news production.

-Platforms are too deeply vested in data collection and targeted advertising to address the multiple problems this economic model presents.
+It's also hastened the collapse of the traditional advertising marketplace that once Platforms are too deeply vested in data collection and targeted advertising to address the multiple problems this economic model presents.
 It will require public pressure and government action to hold these companies accountable.